golint-fixer/elb-presence/README.markdown

+# Maintenance

+:heavy_exclamation_mark: This project is released as-is, and is not actively maintained by Civis Analytics.

 # ELB Presence

 A lightweight utility for Elastic Load-Balancer membership.
 It is most useful for pairing with a Docker container to announce the inclusion of the host instance within the specified Elastic Load-Balancer.